-It has been quite a damn while since I’ve had to go through the depression and emotional work of a breakup.
+It has been quite a damn while since I’ve had to go through the depression and emotional work of a breakup, let alone set any new boundaries or relationship non-negotiables as part of moving on.
 Over six years in fact!
 This recent relationship that ended was my second longest overall, was technically my first ever explicitly polyamorous one, and it involved a very good friend of mine, so it’s been a lot harder to navigate than past ones.

 But I’m getting there and we’re all embracing the awkward!
 While I’m still occasionally feeling sad over the loss of physical and sexual closeness with my bestie, I’ve finally hit that point after the breakup where the rose colored glasses are off and in retrospect I now realize that the relationship wasn’t really as mutual or balanced as I thought it was.